Hamdard Pakistan

 Hamdard Pakistan, (ہمدرد پاکستان) is a Pakistani unani medicine company which is based in Karachi, Pakistan.
-It was established by Hakim Said as Hamdard Laboratories (Waqf) in 1948.
+It was established by Hakim Saeed as Hamdard Laboratories (Waqf) in 1948.

 History

 Hakim Abdul Majeed (1883 – 1922) founded an organization called Hamdard Dawakhana in Delhi in 1906.
 At that time, it was a small clinic and herbal medicine shop.
 Abdul Majeed had come from a family that included many herbal doctors, and he joined the herbal pharmacy of the renowned Unani physician Hakim Ajmal Khan.
 As he developed his knowledge of medicine, he became a Hakim and decided to establish his own pharmacy and clinic, which he called Hamdard Dawakhana.
 Rooh Afza syrup was officially launched in 1907.

 In 1940, Abdul Majeed's youngest son Hakim Mohammed Saeed joined Hamdard Dawakhana.
 By 1947, Hamdard became a prominent manufacturer of herbal products and medicines in the Indian subcontinent.

 After the independence of Pakistan in 1947, Saeed, at the age of 29, migrated to Pakistan on 9 January 1948.
 The following year, he established Hamdard Laboratories Pakistan in the old area of Arambagh, Karachi on a modest scale.
 Saeed was able to make Hamdard profitable and the leading manufacturer of herbal medicines and products in Pakistan in six years – by 1953.

 In 1953, when Hamdard had become a big pharmaceutical company, Saeed declared it a Waqf (a Muslim endowment entity).

 Hakim Saeed's daughter, Sadia Rashid, chairperson of the company in 2016, reportedly said that her father had also opened up a branch of 'Hamdard Pakistan' in the former East Pakistan.
 After the independence of Bangladesh in 1971, her father had given that branch to the people of Bangladesh.